SrAndersson-theVoidLord/Console-rubik-puzzle-box/README.md

 How to play:

 console

-Go to properties.
+1.Go to properties.
-Choose font.
+2.Choose font.
-In the font type, select bitmap.
+3.In the font type, select bitmap.
-Set the size to 8x8.
+4.Set the size to 8x8.
-Go to design.
+5.Go to design.
-In window size, adjust the width and height of the window to make it as large as possible.
+6.In window size, adjust the width and height of the window to make it as large as possible.
-Click OK, and then go fullscreen.
+7.Click OK, and then go fullscreen.

 Keymap Notation/Movements:

 U = letter J

 U' = letter F

 D = letter A

 D' = letter Ñ

 L = letter S

 L' = letter D

 R = letter K

 R' = letter L

 F = letter M

 F' = letter C

 M = letter G